rockhowse/CrowStorm/README.md

 2. Refactor for OO ~ the current server design is more functional than Object Oriented.
 The content type, symbol lookup and data acquisition could be moved to their own objects
 3. Optimizations   ~ Ideally, company/symbol data would be placed into a local data store with pre-coverted and indexed data instead of re-computing it on every request.
 Also the static file route should use streaming instead of reading the entire artifact into memory before returning to support large artifacts.
 4. User Prefereces ~ The results for the quick query are limited to 5 and the number of days of history are set at 30, these could easilby be added as client side parameters.
+5. Robust Testing  ~ Ideally all back-end service calls should have unit and integration tests
+6. Client Examples ~ Since the back-end API consists of simple HTTP GET URLs and known returns, it would be fairly trivial to implement other clients (Java, C#, Python, Ruby, etc.).
+Examples would be a great addition.